ArekusuNaito/knowledge-notes/game-design/software-engineering-exercise-patch-notes-on-every-pokemon-generation.md

     - Key Items
         - [UPDATED] Escape Rope is now a key item.
             - And why would you want an Escape rope, if the dungeons in this game are pretty much empty and they are not even mazes?
 They don't even have multiple floors.
+- [UPDATED] Pokemon Events
+    - Zacian [SWORD ONLY CATCH]
+        - Story
+            - Appears with Zamazenta for the story event to defeat Eternatus
+        - Post Story
+            - You fight him first in Shield, and then leaves so Hop can capture it.
+            - You fight him last in Sword, you can capture it in this battle.
+    - Zamazenta [SWITCH ONLY CATCH]
+        - Story
+            - Appears with Zacian for the story event to defeat Eternatus
+        - Post Story
+            - You fight him first in Sword, and then leaves so Hop can capture it.
+            - You fight him last in Shield, you can capture it in this battle.
+    - Eternatus
+        - Appears as a Dynamaxed Pokemon Boss
+    - That's it, nothing more, there's no more lore or any other Pokemon that fits the adventure.
 - Added Exclusive Gym Leaders, again.
     - Last time we different content in versions regarding of story was in Pokemon BW, with Drayden and Iris, but they also added the Black City and White Forest.
 This game only adds different gym leaders
     - Sword exclusive